COSC3020/divide-and-conquer-sum-megrose10/README.md

 Hint: Like in the implementation of merge sort, you may need a helper function that does the actual recursion.

 Used the slides to learn how mergesort works and how it is implemented when sorting arrays.
 Asked the Ali Torabi if he could look over my past code to see if I was doing this exercise correctly.
 Found I was not going through recursively so needed to change some of the implementation and delete other functions.
+Looked at the video of the example you talk about here.

 ## Runtime Analysis